 It's about being aware of the self, being aware of how you are feeling under certain conditions, being aware of your triggers, being aware of changes.

 Watch the video: We love how Sibu Mpanza talks about how plants help him live his best life.

 "Plants give me a sense of responsibility, and it's a reason for me to wake up in the morning and give them a little love."
 Sibu Mpanza

 When a plant is thrown in the mix of daily things that can feel mundane or anxious ridden, your thoughts need to be drawn from time to time to this living, changing entity that is subject to the circumstances you put it in.
 Notice its leaves wilting, notice it perking up after being watered, notice it forming new leaves and growing taller.

 With more and more people having less access to nature, bringing plants indoors creates a sense of “serene green” to slow down with.
-There have been numerous research reports confirming the effects of nature on people.
-Fewer symptoms of depression and anxiety, higher attention span and people being more able to relax and able to concentrate.
+There have been numerous research reports confirming the effects of nature on people: fewer symptoms of depression and anxiety, higher attention span and a greater ability to relax and concentrate.
 Not to mention less allergies and asthma.

 Here are some plant suggestions, based on their needs, that can be compatible with yours:

 - If you are feeling emotionally drained and like you never have enough time, a Japanese Agave, also known as the ‘Kissho Kan’ is perfect for you!
 The name 'Kissho Kan' in Japanese means "happy (lucky)”.
 These low maintenance succulents are said to live for 100 years at a time.